-- 3.1 Authority.
-This Code is enacted pursuant to the inherent sovereign powers of the Tribe pursuant to Article VI of the Tribal Constitution and Bylaws and pursuant to the powers of the Business Council pursuant to Article VI, Section 2(a) of the Tribal Constitution and Bylaws. - 3.2 Title, Repeal of Prior Laws, and Effect of Repeal.
-This Code may be cited as the Susanville Indian Rancheria California Gaming Code or "Code."
-This Code shall be appropriately inserted in the Tribal Code, pursuant to the Tribal Constitution. - 3.2.1 All titles, chapters and sections of the Tribal Code which pertain to Gaming and are in effect as of the date that this Code becomes operative, are hereby repealed, and all other laws, or parts thereof, inconsistent with the provisions of this Code are hereby repealed. - 3.2.2 Repeal of this Code, or any portion thereof, shall not have the effect of reviving any prior Law, Ordinance, or Resolution theretofore repealed or suspended. - Construction.
-In construing the provisions of this Code, unless the context otherwise requires, the following shall apply: - 3.3.1 This Code shall be liberally construed to effect its purpose and to promote substantial justice. - 3.3.2 Words in the present tense include the future and past tenses. - 3.3.3 Words in the singular number include the plural, and words in the plural number include the singular. - 3.3.4 Words of the masculine gender or neuter include masculine and feminine genders and the neuter. - Severability.
+- 3.1 Authority This Code is enacted by the Tribe pursuant to the inherent sovereign powers of the Tribe and by the Tribal Council pursuant to Article V, Section 3 of the Constitution. - 3.2 Title, Repeal of Prior Laws, and Effect of Repeal.
+This Code may be cited as the "Buena Vista Rancheria of Me-Wuk Indians Gaming Code" or "Code". - 3.2.1 All titles, chapters and sections of the Tribal Code which pertain to Gaming and are in effect as of the date that this Code becomes operative, are hereby repealed, and all other laws, or parts thereof, inconsistent with the provisions of this Code are hereby repealed. - 3.2.2 Repeal of this Code, or any portion thereof, shall not have the effect of reviving any prior Law, Ordinance, or Resolution theretofore repealed or suspended. - 3.3 Construction.
+In construing the provisions of this Code, unless the context otherwise requires, the following shall apply: - 3.3.1 This Code shall be liberally construed to effect its purpose and to promote substantial justice. - 3.3.2 Words in the present tense include the future and past tenses. - 3.3.3 Words in the singular number include the plural, and words in the plural number include the singular. - 3.3.4 Words of the masculine gender or neuter include masculine and feminine genders and the neuter. - 3.4 Severability.
 If any section of this Code is invalidated by a court of competent jurisdiction, the remaining sections shall not be affected thereby. - 3.5 Effective Date.
 The Code shall become effective upon the date of its approval by the Chairman of the NIGC pursuant to the IGRA.